whiteh4cker-tr/Seasons/README.md

 -   Has a 20% chance to display an aurora borealis effect in the sky each night.

 -   The effect consists of FIREWORK_SPARK particles spawning high in the sky around players.
--   Snow layers in loaded chunks are removed when the season changes from Winter to another season (with a 1-minute delay).

 ## Spring